 Appealing an unfavorable verdict can be a daunting task, but an effective attorney can synthesize a complicated case into a few critical arguments to give you the best chance at succeeding.
-Although each appeal is different, here a 5 keys to a quality appeal that apply to nearly every case.
+Although each appeal is different, here are 5 keys to a quality appeal that apply to nearly every case.

 Clarity is key